Three-dimensional space: Quadric surfaces

 The degenerate quadric surfaces are the empty set, a single point, a single line, a single plane, a pair of planes or a quadratic cylinder (a surface consisting of a non-degenerate conic section in a plane π and all the lines of R^{3} through that conic that are normal to π).
 Elliptic cones are sometimes considered to be degenerate quadric surfaces as well.

 Both the hyperboloid of one sheet and the hyperbolic paraboloid are ruled surfaces, meaning that they can be made up from a family of straight lines.
-In fact, each has two families of generating lines, the members of each family are disjoint and each member one family intersects, with just one exception, every member of the other family.
+In fact, each has two families of generating lines, the members of each family are disjoint and each member of one family intersects, with just one exception, every member of the other family.
 Each family is called a regulus.

 In linear algebra

-Another way of viewing three-dimensional space is found in linear algebra, where the idea of independence is crucial.
+In linear algebra, the perspective of three-dimensional space is crucially dependent on the concept of independence.
 Space has three dimensions because the length of a box is independent of its width or breadth.
 In the technical language of linear algebra, space is three-dimensional because every point in space can be described by a linear combination of three independent vectors.